skittleson/VirtualVacuumRobot/readme.md

 Spin up 3 instances with: `docker-compose up --scale vvr=3`

-Now go to your AWS Console then look for Amazon SNS.
+Now go to your AWS Console then look for Amazon SNS topics created.

 ## How it Works